walterfreeman/ast101/groups.md

 #### Derek Gutierrez, degutier@syr.edu

-Your group is number 211.
+Your group is number 212.
 Your lab time is Monday 9:30-10:50 AM.

 Your other group members are:
-* Jacob Bernardine (jberna01@syr.edu)
+* Ashley P Santore (apsantor@syr.edu)
+* Jennifer Porter (jeporter@syr.edu)
 <br>

 Based on your responses your group will likely be meeting online.
 This week, you should contact each other by email, and arrange to use
 		either the Course Room on Blackboard Collaborate or your own Zoom sessions.
 Next week, once labs start, you should join the Course Room on Blackboard
 	       Collaborate at Monday 9:30-10:50 AM for your lab.

-Your group will be completing Project 1 Version B. You may download it from <https://walterfreeman.github.io/ast101/projects/project1B.docx>.
+Your group will be completing Project 1 Version A. You may download it from <https://walterfreeman.github.io/ast101/projects/project1A.docx>.

 Since a few groups might change, I'll send out the list of evaluating groups over the weekend once we process the last remaining group-change requests.